 Geyer Road Resurfacing -Phase 2 (Design)

 This project includes removing 2" of the asphalt surface, 2" asphalt overlay, spot curb repair, ADA curb ramp reconstruction, crosswalk and traffic signal replacement, and pavement markings for bicycle facilities.
 The at-grade railroad crossing will be reconstructed to provide an ADA compliant crossing and improve the vertical profile of the roadway for vehicles.
-The project limits are W. Adams Ave. south to Big Bend Blvd.
+The project limits are West Adams Avenue south to Big Bend.
 This project is partially funded by the STP federal program.

 Manchester Road Enhancements (Design/ROW Acquisition)